gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **Preview 1.20.60.20 (Experiment Update 1.21)**
 - Mining decorated pots with loot tables using a silk touch pickaxe won't remove the loot table tag
-- Skeletons would retaliate against Breezes when hit by them, this mob will be angry at a Breeze, which normally isnt possible.
+- Skeletons would retaliate against Breezes when hit by them, this mob will be angry at a Breeze, which normally isn't possible.

 **1.20.60 (Experimental)**
--  Inside Woodland Mansions, it is possible to get Efficiency I Chainmail Helmet.
-The Efficiency I Helmet are located in a secret room containing a chest and a tree.
-This room is easily identificable due to its blocked-off entrance, but the frame is still visible.
+-  Inside Woodland Mansions, it is possible to get an Efficiency I Chainmail Helmet.
+The Efficiency I Helmet is located in a secret room containing a chest and a tree.
+This room is easily identifiable due to its blocked-off entrance, but the frame is still visible.
 -  Getting a breeze to attack the following mobs: zombie, husk, skeleton, stray, slime, spiders, and cave spiders will cause the mob to be permanently angered at the breeze

 **1.20.62**